lambdafu/swarm-doc/README.md

 that is terminated with `?` or `!` and ends before the first Op not terminated by `,`.
 All Ops of a Chunk have the same object and type UUIDs.

+### Compression

+RON includes a custom compression algorithm.
+It is slightly more efficient than generic compression algorithms such as ZIP, but more importantly, it is possible to iterate over compressed frames in memory, while only uncompressing the current operation.

 ## CRDT

 To avoid merge conflicts when synchronizing states across the network,